himaxwell/himaxwell.github.io/_drafts/concerns-part2.md

 Welcome back!
-[Last time](), we left off with the question,
+[Last time](), we discussed the basics of concerns in Ruby.
+We then took a detour with the goal of understanding, not just what concerns are, but also how to use them well.
+As part of that detour, we defined good software as, "software that can change inexpensively," which led us to the following question:

 > How do we build software in such a way that change is as inexpensive as possible?

 We said that one way to do this is via the use of time-tested software design principles, aka. the topic of today's blog post.
-Please recall that we are taking a detour with the ultimate goal of understanding how to better use concerns, the topic of the previous post in this series.

-Ultimately, we will come full circle, but for now let's consider these software design principles.
+Ultimately, we'll come full circle back to the topic of concerns in Ruby, but for now let's consider these software design principles.
 They tell us to write code that:

-1. Has a single responsibility,
+> 1. Has a single responsibility,
-2. Is loosely coupled,
+> 2. Is loosely coupled,
-3. Relies on public interfaces, and
+> 3. Relies on public interfaces, and
-4. Makes appropriate use of composition, inheritance, and polymorphism.
+> 4. Makes appropriate use of composition, inheritance, and polymorphism.

 Let's consider each of these in turn, and we're actually going to start with the last bullet point: